andrew/ultimate-awesome/README.md

 - [Algorithms-Cheatsheet-Resources](https://github.com/starkblaze01/Algorithms-Cheatsheet-Resources) - 🤓All the geeky stuffs you need to know at one place! .
 - [awesome-rtc-hacking](https://github.com/EnableSecurity/awesome-rtc-hacking) - A list of awesome resources related to security and hacking of VoIP, WebRTC and VoLTE.
 - [awesome-devcontainers](https://github.com/manekinekko/awesome-devcontainers) - A curated list of awesome tools and resources about dev containers for common programming languages and technology stacks to boost your developer productivity 🚀.
+- [Awesome-Scientific-Language-Models](https://github.com/yuzhimanhua/Awesome-Scientific-Language-Models) - A Comprehensive Survey of Scientific Large Language Models and Their Applications in Scientific Discovery.
 - [awesome-books](https://github.com/marmotedu/awesome-books) - 📚 集合各类精品 IT 技术书籍，方便大家进行学习，也会推荐一些书，定期更新，长期维护！.
 - [awesome-self-supervised-learning-for-graphs](https://github.com/SXKDZ/awesome-self-supervised-learning-for-graphs) - A curated list for awesome self-supervised learning for graphs.
 - [awesome-appimage](https://github.com/AppImageCommunity/awesome-appimage) - Lovingly crafted AppImage tools and resources .